najlachamseddine/double_list_headers/README.md

+## The task

- // The task is to fetch all [`Block`]s for the range `0..100_000`,
+  The task is to fetch all [`Block`]s for the range `0..100_000`,
-  // but:
+ but:
-  // - Before the requesting transactions, we need to call
+ - Before the requesting transactions, we need to call [`BlockHeader::verify`] and fetch transactions only if it returns `true`.
-  // [`BlockHeader::verify`]
-  // and fetch transactions only if it returns `true`.
-  // - Before combining [`BlockHeader`] and [`Vec<Transaction>`]
+  - Before combining [`BlockHeader`] and [`Vec<Transaction>`]
-  // into [`Block`], we need to
+   into [`Block`], we need to
-  // iterate over each transaction and call
-  // [`Transaction::execute`].
-If all results are [`Result::Ok`],
-  // then we can create a [`Block`].
+ iterate over each transaction and call [`Transaction::execute`].
+If all results are [`Result::Ok`], then we can create a [`Block`].

-  //
-  // The goal of the task is to request data as fast as possible(in
-  // parallel).
-Blocks can be executed
-  // and verified independently.
-It means verification or execution
-  // of the block
-  // at height `X` can be done without block at height `X - 1`.
+   The goal of the task is to request data as fast as possible(in parallel).
+Blocks can be executed and verified independently.
+It means verification or execution of the block at height `X` can be done without block at height `X - 1`.

-  //
-  // An additional optional task: The same goal as before, but
+   An additional optional task: The same goal as before, but verification/execution of the block header/block at height `X` requires verification/ execution of the block header/block at height `X - 1`.
-  // verification/execution of
-  // the block header/block at height `X` requires verification/
-  // execution of
-  // the block header/block at height `X - 1`.